Trilling tapaculo: Description

 The trilling tapaculo is 10.5 cm long.
 Males weigh 17.5 to 21 g and females 15.4 to 18 g.
 Adult males are usually dark gray above and lighter gray below, though sometimes dark gray all over.
 The flanks and crissum (the area around the cloaca) are dark reddish brown with dusky bars.
 The female is similar to the male but paler with a dark brown wash.
 The juvenile is similar to the female with the addition of a scaly appearance due to yellowish edges to feathers.

 Distribution and habitat

 The trilling tapaculo is found on the east slope of the Andes from southern Amazonas, Peru, southeastward to western Santa Cruz in Bolivia.
 It inhabits the undergrowth of humid montane forest between the elevations of 1800 and 2500 m in Peru.
 In Bolivia it is found from 2000 to 3200 m and locally to 3300 m.

 Behavior

-Feediing
+Feeding

 The trilling tapaculo forages in dense undergrowth alone or in pairs, on or near the ground.
 Its diet has not been studied.

 Breeding

-No information is available other than that a juvenile was collected in July.
+Until a 2014 publication nothing was known about the trilling tapaculo's breeding biology other than that a juvenile was collected in July.
+In 2009 researchers discovered a nest in Peru.
+It was a globe with an outer layer mostly of small rootlets lined mostly with fern scales.
+It was constructed in a cavity in a rotten tree and contained two eggs.
+The authors monitored incubation but did not specify whether one or both adults incubated.
+The eggs hatched seven days after discovery and the nestlings disappeared soon after; they were too young to have fledged so the authors concluded that the nest had been predated.